rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Maximum log file size in bytes, set 0 to unlimited size; when limit is reached, log wraps to beginning of file.
-Default value is 50000, it is set in Config.xml</p>
+Maximum log file size in bytes, set 0 to unlimited size; when limit is reached, log wraps to beginning of file.
+Default value is 50000, it is set in Config.xml
 ####Params
 <p><strong>Default:</strong> 50000</p>
 ####Access